 A binder is simply a 3-ring divider that’s used for the purpose of memory work.
 This can be a section of a think homeschool binder, a section of a morning time binder, or a binder devoted to memory work.

 A memory box is an index card system organized for memory work.
 I love working with index cards myself.
-Physically moving the cards around gives me a since of accomplishment.
+Physically moving the cards around gives me a sense of accomplishment.

 It’s like checking off those boxes on a to-do list.